YosysHQ/apicula/doc/alu.md

 In Gowin FPGA logic tiles, it is possible to configure a CLS (slice of two LUTs) in ALU mode.
 In this mode a hard logic carry chain is used in combination with programmable logic to implement fast arithmetic.

-ALU mode is available on the 3 CLS in each tile that have a flip-flop, and configured with a single bit.
-This selects the `F` LUT output to be passed through the ALU.
+ALU mode is available on the 3 CLS in each tile that have a flip-flop and LUT.
+One fuse selects whether the `F` LUT output will pass through the ALU.
 Hard carry logic runs from west to east from LUT0 to LUT5 across tiles.

+In chip series up to GW5A, of both LUTs are switched to ALUs simultaneously, while in GW5A, each LUT has its own fuse.
+In addition, in the GW5A series, the very first ALU (with index 0) has a MUX at the CIN input, allowing the initial value of CIN to be set as a constant, COUT of the previous ALU, or a signal from the logic.

+Signal formation in logic is still in question—no matter how hard I tried, the vendor IDE did not use this mechanism, but added an auxiliary ALU in front that formed CARRY.
+We do the same.

 ![tile carry connections](fig/alu_tile.png)